polimartlabs/csw-locker/README.md

 ## Extensions

-Extensions are smart contracts that can be execute anything in the name of the smart contract.
+Extensions are smart contracts that can   execute anything in the name of the smart contract.
 The expect a buffer as payload containing a serialized Clarity Value of a certain type.
 The tx-sender and contract-caller of the extension is the bitcoin locker.

 There is a stateless contract that provides convenient functions to popular call extensions